BlinkID/blinkid-android/README.md

 Sets the MRTD document classifier that can be used for classification of the documents based on the MRZ zone result.
 This method should be used if multiple MRTD document types are expected and additional information (elements) of interest should be recognized.
 In addition, decoding infos for each document type should be set with [`setParserDecodingInfos(DecodingInfo[], String)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-java.lang.String-) method. **For each document type, name of the decoding info set must be equal to the corresponding classifier result.**

 ### Implementing the MRTDDocumentClassifier
-[MRTDDocumentClassifier](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDDocumentClassifier.html) is interface that should be implemented to support the classification of MRTD documents based on data extracted from the MRZ zone.
+[MRTDDocumentClassifier](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDDocumentClassifier.html) is interface that should be implemented to support the classification of MRTD documents based on data extracted from the MRZ zone and non-MRZ fields defined with [`void setParserDecodingInfos(DecodingInfo[])`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-).
 Classifier is used to determine which set of decoding infos will be used to extract non-MRZ data.
 This interface extends the [Parcelable](http://developer.android.com/reference/android/os/Parcelable.html) interface and the parcelization should be implemented.
 Besides that, following method has to be implemented:

 ##### [`String classifyDocument(MRTDRecognitionResult)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDDocumentClassifier.html#classifyDocument-com.microblink.recognizers.blinkid.mrtd.MRTDRecognitionResult-)
 Based on [MRTDRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognitionResult.html) classifies the MRTD document.
 For each MRTD document type that you want to support, returned result string has to be equal to the name of the corresponding set of [DecodingInfo](https://blinkid.github.io/blinkid-android/com/microblink/detectors/DecodingInfo.html) objects which are defined for that document type.
 Named decoding info sets should be defined using [`setParserDecodingInfos(DecodingInfo[], String)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-java.lang.String-) method.